4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 > [!NOTE]
 > Lectures tagged with :warning: are essentially low-effort notes.
-Did not make them right before finals
+Did not make them right before finals or was burnt-out during writing them
 >
 > Lectures tagged with :white_check_mark: were made during finals
 >